-Often ambiguous, even with additional context
+Often ambiguous even with additional context

-(even humans often don't agree on the correct labeling!)
+(even humans can often no agree on the correct labeling!)

 POS Tagging - Why is it Difficult?
 And How Difficult?

 - POS tagging in English - ~85% of word types are unambiguous (e.g., "quickly" is always an adverb, "Alice" is always a proper noun) - ~15% of word types are ambiguous but those are quite common!